Machine learning driven identification of heavy flavor decay leptons in proton-proton collisions at the Large Hadron Collider: Summary

 Furthermore, we predict the HFE and HFM yields at different center-of-mass energies, i.e., $\sqrt{s}= 0.9$, $7$, and $13.6$ TeV.
 We observe that for electrons, the predictions at low \pT~are off by a margin of around 10\%.
 However, the model is relatively more accurate for mid and high \pT, although for $\sqrt{s}= 0.9$ TeV, the error bars at high \pT~are significant due to low statistics.
 Similarly, we plot the transverse momentum spectra for muons.
 Here, we observe a comparatively more stable prediction throughout the entire \pT~range.
 Regardless, in a very similar fashion, we observe large error bars for $\sqrt{s}= 0.9$ TeV.
 In addition, we study the self-normalized yield of HFE, LFE, HFM, and LFM as a function of normalized charged particle multiplicity.
 For electrons at mid rapidity, we observe a nearly linear rise for LFE, while HFE shows a non-linear rise in high-multiplicity events.
 The XGBoost model successfully predicts the self-normalized yield across the entire range of charge particle multiplicity.
 For muons in the forward rapidity region, the LFM shows a similar linear rise, and the HFM exhibits a strong non-linear trend with the charge particle multiplicity.
 However, we observe a disagreement for the LFM between XGBoost and PYTHIA8, appearing as a consequence of low accuracy for the LFM.
 Moreover, we investigate the ratio of HFE to total electron yield and HFM to total muon yield as a function of \pT.
 For electrons, we observe that the ratio increases monotonically with \pT~and approaches unity at high \pT.
 A clear energy dependence is visible in the intermediate \pT~region.
 For muons, a similar rise is observed; however, a significant dip in the ratio is observed at $\sqrt{s}=0.9$ TeV.
 This dip, even though visible at higher energies of 13 and 7 TeV, is not significant.
 Finally, we study azimuthal correlation between HFE and charged hadrons in $pp$ collisions at $\sqrt{s}=5.02$ TeV.
 One can observe clear near-side and away-side peaks, consistent with ALICE experimental data.
+This work can be extended by incorporating realistic detector effects, such as electrons originating from the photon conversion in the detector material.
+These contributions would provide a more complete and realistic study of the identification of heavy flavor decay leptons in experiments.
 With the upcoming facilities like FCC, NICA, and EIC, combined with recent developments in machine-learning techniques, the study of heavy flavor decay leptons provides a novel and unique way to study the heavy flavor sector.